Trip Highlights

 We also recommend bringing one small day pack.
 This dual purpose pack can serve as your personal item during your flights as well as your day pack for hikes during the tour.
 Outside zippered pockets are nice and allow you to organize your travel gear.
 Carry medications, travel documents, important personal items and other essentials or “hard-to-replace” items in this on the plane.

-Baja Kayak Packing List:
+Baja Whale Watching Packing List:

 Essential Items